chipsalliance/f4pga/docs/f4pga/modules/io_rename.md

 # io_rename

 This module provides a way to rename (ie. change) dependencies and values of an instance of a different module.
-It wraps another, module whoose name is specified in `params.module` and changes the names of the dependencies and values it relies on.
+It wraps another, module whose name is specified in `params.module` and changes the names of the dependencies and values it relies on.

 ## Parameters